owhere/brics-jupyter-slurm/README.md

 # brics-jupyter-slurm
 This repo runs JupyterHub in a docker, which installs Slurm and JupyterHub.
-The goal is to be able to test any customisation of JupyterHub and can test it with Slurm.
+The goal is to be able to test any customisation of JupyterHub, e.g. run it with Slurm.

-## design principles
+## Design principles

 **Have all customisation outside of container.
 Use different configuration files to adjust Slurm and JupyterHub for different settings.**